What is Blended Learning?

 It may seem like a daunting task to start teaching digitally but the main principles of teaching always remain the same.
 We are just changing what the classroom looks like to help learners build knowledge in a way that suits them.
 Postgraduate Learners and Educators have very different needs to that of the Undergraduate.
 Doctors in particular are extremely time poor, have inflexible rota patterns, work unsociable hours and have huge pressures clinically to deliver the best care to their patients at all times.
 By using a combination of online courses and webinar based face-to-face lectures through the online platform we can start to make educational more accessible and flexible to help alleviate some the pressures faced by Doctors in Training.

-Its worth noting that if you still want to deliver face-to-face teaching, you still can as long as its safe to do so, and with significant advances in lecture capture software technology you can now live stream and record face-to-face teaching directly from your laptop or computer without the need for complicated and expensive Audio-visual equipment using Panopto.
+Its worth noting that if you still want to deliver face-to-face teaching, you still can as long as it is safe to do so, and with significant advances in lecture capture software technology you can now live stream and record face-to-face teaching directly from your laptop or computer without the need for complicated and expensive Audio-visual equipment using Panopto.

 Here's a great way of looking at how Blended Learning can be used based on how you want your learners to learn: